Regiments of the Malta Garrison The 4th The King's Own Royal Regiment

 In 1866, the regiment had an average strength of 157 men.
 There were 68 hospital admissions (433.1 admissions per 1000 of mean strength) with 1 death in hospital (6.37 deaths per 1000 of mean strength).

-27 Mar 1866 The 2nd Battalion embarked for Nova Scotia where it arrived on 21 Apr 1866.
-It was relieved by 1st/8th Regiment.
+27 Mar 1866 The 2nd Battalion embarked for Nova Scotia where it arrived on 21 April 1866.
+It was relieved in Malta by the 1st/8th Regiment.

 10 Oct 1943 The 8th Battalion left for Palestine.
 On 30 Jan 1944, it absorbed 58 survivors of the 1st Battalion.
 This had moved to Leros from Palestine in 1943 and was virtually annihilated in the German assault on the island.

 Farmer J. S., 1984.
 The regimental records of the British Army Reprint Edition, Trowbridge, Wiltshire: Crecy Books.